EVERY WEDNESDAY LUNCHEON SERIES

 MB: Cinema & Media Studies, EG: History

-on Stalin and cinema
+Stalin and Cinema

 SN: Anthropology, RN: Art History